mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/aks/aks-advanced/aa-self-managed/index.md

 ---
 layout: layout.pug
-navigationTitle: AKS Make New Cluster Self-Managed
+navigationTitle: Make New Cluster Self-Managed
 title: Make the New Cluster Self-Managed
 menuWeight: 25
 excerpt: Make the new Kubernetes cluster manage itself